HD60Hz/squad-lab1-store/README.md

         self.__dir_path = DATA_DIR
         self.__file_type = file_type
 ```
 Because we want to support multiple types of file.
-The ``Types`` [Enum](https://docs.python.org/3/library/enum.html) is a class definition that allows the listing, referencing and hinting (var types) of file types that will be used (for example in InventoryFileDB instanciation)
+The ``Types`` [Enum](https://docs.python.org/3/library/enum.html) is a class definition that allows the listing, referencing and hinting of file types that will be used, for example in ``InventoryFileDB`` instantiation

 To create the database, we need to provide some configuration like the above mentioned file type
 We will come back to it later but let's assume the existence of ``DATA_DIR`` that contains the path to the application data directory

-For sake of simplicity, we will restrict the api of the database to : ``save_products`` and ``load_products``
+For sake of simplicity, we will restrict the api of the database to: ``save_products`` and ``load_products``

 #### Save products
 Saving data to a CSV or a JSON file are technically different operations.
-Hence, it is a good practice to seperate the implementation version then delegate accordingly based on the configuration (chosen file type)
+Hence, it is a good practice to separate the implementation version then delegate accordingly based on the configuration
-The configuration allows us also to resolve the path of the storage file : by concatenating the directory path, the file name defined as class attribut of InventoryFileDB and file extension (csv or json).
-The resolved path can be communicated as argument to subroutines :``save_csv_products``, ``save_json_products``
+The configuration allows us also to resolve the path of the storage file: by concatenating the directory path, the file name defined as class attribute of ``InventoryFileDB`` and file extension (csv or json).
+The resolved path can be communicated as argument to subroutines:``save_csv_products``, ``save_json_products``

-`The ``path`` of the ``os`` standard module can help us manage files and directories paths (verifition, access, composition...)
+The _path_ of the _os_ standard module can help us manage files and directories paths (verification, access, composition...)
-In our case we need to construct the path to the file that will contain our data from : directory path, file name and file extension
+In our case we need to construct the path to the file that will contains our data from: directory path, file name and file extension

 ```python
     ...